lovesh/pixel-signature/Readme.md

 nodes 3, 6 and 9 (no need to derive key for node 2) and then remove key for node 1.

 ## API
+1. Verification key can be kept in group G1 or G2 by using feature `VerkeyG1` or `VerkeyG2` respectively.
 1. There is a `Sigkey` object denoting the signing key for a time period.
 A signer needs to maintain a bunch of signing keys.
 1. That is done through the `SigkeyManager` object. `SigkeyManager` is accompanied by a database object implementing the `SigKeyDb` interface.
 `SigkeyManager` keeps the current time period and `SigKeyDb` keeps the signing keys.
 For testing, `InMemorySigKeyDb` is given which implements